BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 + A description of reality is itself a contingent construction within a system/environment relation.

 In Luhmann the subject/object distinction gets replaced with the system/environment distinction.
+For him, observing systems are cognitive systems.
+Remember, social systems observe their environment thus Luhmann's social systems are cognitive.
-In the case of cognition of the psychic system, mental operations irritated by the environment determine further mental operations.
+In the case of the psychic system, the environment irritates the system which does not directly cause mental operations but can, in the end, result in mental operations that establish meaning and determine consecutive mental operations.
+There is no outside with respect to the operations of a system!
+The psychic system does not "see" with "its" eyes because our eyes are in the environment of our psychic system.
+There is only irritation and no direct causal relation.

+What our psychic system "sees" does not have anything to do with "reality".
+According to Luhmann, there is no reality we have access to!
+Cognition is always a construction by an observing system.
+In case of psychic and social systems, sense is the *medium* that is used in thought (as well as in commuincation).
+A thought or a gesture is a specific *form* (strict coupeling) that the medium (loose coupeling) of sense can take on.
+Thinking is like bringing sand (the medium) into a specific form.
+It can also be defined as a selection within a horizon of what is possible.
+By thinking a specific thought, I do not think any other thought that is in my horizon of the thinkable.

+Making sense is like finding the right key to open a lock.
+The key is useful and *functionional* but it does not tell us anything about the lock, expect that it fits the lock.
+However, how we see the world depends on the cognitive capacities of our eyes and brains to produce images.
 Different operations lead to further different operations---bats are another system/environment distinction than we are.
 Their world looks nothing like ours.

+### It is Different

-So let me ask: Why should machines (even if they are conscious) 'live' in a world that is similar to ours?
+So let me ask: Why should machines (even if they are conscious) 'live' in a 'world' that is similar to ours?
 And why should the bat-workd, my-world, and the machine-world be more true than any other system/environment distinction?
 I think it is a mistake to undervalue our mental processes just because machines can communicate, calculate, and display creativity.
 I also think it is a mistake to believe that thinking and computing are similar operations.
 However, according to systems theory, viewing humans as superior rational entities is misguided as well.

 A recurring theme in Luhmann's writings is the idea of **difference** and **differentiation**.
-Neither we nor any other system holds an intrinsic superior position in society; existence is *contingent*.
+Neither do we nor does any other system hold an intrinsic superior position in society; existence is *contingent*.
 Observation necessitates selection, i.e. non-observation (a blind spot).
 If I observe my cup, I cannot oberserve myself at the same time.
+Because of differentiation there is no system that can make absolute sense of some indpendent reality.
 The legal system 'looks' at a house in legal terms and the economy in economic terms.
 There is no view from the top, above or the outside.
 A system can only observe in accordance to its *systemic rationality*.